jolenechong/tp/docs/DeveloperGuide.md

 Team size: 4

-1. **Enhance delete/archive contact commands:** Prompt user if they would like to cascade delete and archive operations to products associated with the contact.
+1. **Enhance `archive` with optional cascade to linked products**: When archiving a contact, ask the user if they want linked products to also be archived.

+2. **Enhance `delete` with optional cascade to linked products:** When deleting a contact, ask the user if they want linked products to also be deleted.

-2. **Enhance duplicate warnings to show top 3 matches instead of only best match:** The current warning message only shows the single most similar contact/product (based on the longest contiguous case-insensitive character match).
+3. **Enhance duplicate warnings to show top 3 matches instead of only best match:** The current warning message only shows the single most similar contact/product (based on the longest contiguous case-insensitive character match).
 We plan to enhance this by displaying the top 3 most similar contacts/products.
 If fewer than 3 matches exist, only the available matches will be shown.
 This improves usability by showing multiple likely duplicates while keeping warning concise and preventing information overload.

+4. **Enhance link between `addproduct` and archived vendor**: If `addproduct` references an archived vendor's email, ask the user if they want to auto-restore that vendor before continuing.